mr-amirfazel/locochat/README.md

 ## About this project
+  this is a non-realtime chat app meaning there is no concept of client & server implemented <br/>
-  this project is build with python and used mysql as database <br/>
+  also it is implemented in a way that only one user can use app with no matter how many tabs of app you open, it well only display one users dashboard this project is build with python and used mysql as database <br/>
-  also there exists a User Interface made with React.js and an api using flask
+  also there exists a User Interface made with React.js and an api using flask *note that the UI doesnt have the user limitation ability (yet)* code duplication in react components is in the 'OOOOOF' level and it could have better design patterns so feel free to contribute :)

 ## ERD
 the ERD table is shown below